IRC-sgrace/PGC-PopML/README.md

 You can now view your Streamlit app in your browser.

 ... and the corresponding Local and Network URL will also be printed on the terminal

+# Step 3: Heroku Deployment

+The web app has also been deployed using heroku.